layerdbiz/template/instructo.md

 ## Remote Function

- We will need to create a remote function `query` file inside #apps/site/src/lib to retrieve the data dynamically for display.
+ We will need to write a remote function `query` #apps/site/src/lib/email/email.svelte to retrieve the data dynamically for display.
 The pages should fetch email content from an external API based on the `slug` parameter and render the email content dynamically.
 Please create the SvelteKit code needed to implement this functionality in #apps/site/src/routes/(company)/[emails]/+page.svelte , including the remote function to fetch the email content and the Svelte component to display it using `query` and update the navigation based on it's current structure. there's 3 json urls that are need for this:

 - person (team email signatures): https://sheetari.deno.dev/1Eauw3boJ1Gu6B78ywFuYB_bE3H1yHZyes0U0Mg9qRUs/person
 - group (company email signature): https://sheetari.deno.dev/1Eauw3boJ1Gu6B78ywFuYB_bE3H1yHZyes0U0Mg9qRUs/group